Join Our Team

-Responsibilities include establishing and maintaining a successful research agenda that produces publications in high-quality peer-reviewed journals; being an effective teacher at the graduate and undergraduate levels; supervising PhD students; and providing service to the department, college and university.
-Expectations are for the individual holding the position to teach two courses annually, at either the graduate or undergraduate level, depending on departmental needs.
-Senior assistant professors are encouraged to apply.
+This tenure-track position will be split 50% Teaching and 50% Research.
+The ideal candidate will be able to contribute to the department’s strengths in both agricultural and environmental/resource economics, but we will give full consideration to candidates from either field.
+Responsibilities include establishing and maintaining a successful research agenda that produces publications in high-quality peer-reviewed journals; being an effective teacher at the graduate and undergraduate levels; supervising PhD students; and providing service to the profession, department, college and university.
+The individual holding the position is expected to teach two courses annually, at either the graduate or undergraduate level, depending on departmental needs.